The Better Blog

 Got Frizz?
 Summer Alone Isn't to Blame

-With age, and especially as we enter menopause, frizzy hair can become an everyday battle.
-Along with greater fatigue, hot flashes and thinning hair, a change in hair texture from hormonal fluctuations is yet another menopause symptom (though one that often surprises many of us), and the hot, humid days of summer only make matters worse.
+With age, especially as we enter menopause, frizzy hair can become an everyday battle.
+Along with more significant fatigue, hot flashes, and thinning hair, a change in hair smoothness from hormonal fluctuations is yet another menopause symptom (though one that often surprises many of us), and the hot, humid days of summer only make matters worse.
+But unruly, frizzy hair during or after menopause doesnât have to be part of the plan.
+Keep reading for our list of 10 ways to tame menopause frizzy hair for smooth, manageable tresses all year round!

 7 Signs You Have Sun-Damaged Hair

 There's nothing like the feeling of the sun on our skin on a warm summer day!
 Soaking up the sun's vitamin D is good for us.
 But the sun's effect on our hair?
 Not so good.
-The sun's UVA and UVB rays can damage and weaken our hair cuticles, leaving us with hair that is more susceptible to dryness, brittleness and breakage.
+The sun's UVA and UVB rays can damage and weaken our hair cuticles, leaving us with hair that is more susceptible to dryness, brittleness and breakage.Â

-But don't worry—this doesn't mean you have to forgo the sun entirely this summer!
+But don't worryâthis doesn't mean you have to forgo the sun entirely this summer!Â

 We dive into exactly how the sun affects our hair, along with the signs of sun-damaged hair to look out for this summer so you can adapt your summer hair-care routine accordingly.
 Read on to learn more about sun-damaged hair treatments and how to prevent UV hair damage!